 By the way, ARDAP also has a non-chemical version of the spray* in its range.
 Unfortunately, I could not test this yet.

 The use of beneficial insects is probably the most natural control method.
 By introducing predators, fungus gnat populations are decimated.
 Nematodes and predatory mites can be used for fungus gnats.

 Nematodes against fungus gnats

-If you want to use nematodes against fungus gnats, only so-called SF nematodes (Steinernema feltiae) are suitable.
+If you want to use nematodes against fungus gnats, only so-called No products found.
+(Steinernema feltiae) are suitable.
 These 0.5 mm long nematodes are added to the substrate via the irrigation water.
 There they parasitically infest the fungus gnat larvae.

 Predatory mites against fungus gnats